 The Supervisory Capital Assessment Program, more commonly known as the bank stress tests, was performed by the Fed.
 The stress tests were done to ensure that many huge companies could handle adverse economic conditions or a large drop in revenue.

 The companies evaluated by the Fed included 19 banks or bank holding companies.
 The program found that 10 of the companies required a total sum of $75 billion to replenish their coffers enough to make them safe.
 The Fed’s testing program was acclaimed for making corporations more aware of the dire situations they faced and the steps necessary to raise enough capital to continue operating.
-Some banks emerged from the assessment program having received passing marks from the Fed, including JPMorgan Chase and Goldman Sachs.
+Some banks emerged from the assessment program having received passing marks from the Fed, including JPMorgan Chase and Goldman Sachs Bank USA.